 Jan Edwards — Jan Edwards lives close to the Peaks Nation Park (UK) with obligatory three cats.
 She has a passion for folklore and the supernatural, with numerous stories published in those spheres, including The Mammoth Book of Moriarty and Terror Tales of the Ocean.
 Much of Jan’s short fiction can be found in her collections Fables and Fabrications and Leinster Gardens and Other Subtleties.
-Jan has won a Winchester Slim Volume prize and was short-listed for a BFS Award for Best Short Story.
+Jan won the Arnold Bennett Book Prize for Winter Downs.
+She also has a Winchester Slim Volume prize and was short-listed for a BFS Award for Best Short Story.
 She edits for the award winning Alchemy Press and also for Fox Spirit.
 In a previous existence she was a Chairperson for the British Fantasy Society.

 Misha Herwin — Misha Herwin lives in a house with a dragon in the garden.
 She has a husband and grown up children and has been writing stories and plays for as long as she can remember.
 Her first play was staged in a theatre made from a cardboard box, but things have improved since then and her plays and musicals have been produced in schools and by theatre-in-education groups throughout the UK and in Jamaica.